admole/papers/journal.md

 We used AMS (Allen et al 1999) to measure particle mass and chemical composition

+# Results

+We observed particle growth through coagulation, and report some results.

 #Conclusuions

 We made some ground breaking discovery.
 Need more .....